 Anita Elberse is the Lincoln Filene Professor of Business Administration at Harvard Business School.

 Professor Elberse develops and teaches a course covering the businesses of entertainment, media, and sports, titled Strategic Marketing in Creative Industries, which ranks among the most sought-after courses in the School’s curriculum for MBA students.
-She also holds various leadership positions at the School: she serves as the chair for Convening and Special Events, is the faculty chair of an executive education program on The Business of Media, Entertainment, and Sports, leads the Summer Venture in Management Program, and co-chairs the annual START program for incoming HBS faculty.
+She also holds various leadership positions at the School: she serves as the chair for Convening and Special Events, is the faculty chair of an executive education program on The Business of Media, Entertainment, and Sports, and leads the Summer Venture in Management Program.
 Poets & Quants named her one of the world's best business school professors under the age of 40, and she has received teaching awards on multiple occasions from both the Harvard Business School and its students, including the Charles M. Williams Award for excellence in teaching, "Best of EC Year" honors (for top faculty teaching in the Elective Curriculum), and the Faculty Teaching Award.
 In 2016, she won the "Outstanding Case Teacher" award in The Case Centre's worldwide competition, also known as "business education's Oscars."